tagupta/Sequence-Audit-report/audit/report.md

 *Documentation of ERC-4337 states:*

 ```
-If the factory does use CREATE2 0xF5 or some other deterministic method to create the Account, it’s expected to return the Account address even if it had already been created.
+If the factory does use CREATE2 0xF5 or some other deterministic method to create the Account, it is expected to return the Account address even if it had already been created.
 ```

 Additionally, as per the current design of Sequence wallet, **Sequence wallets fully support ERC-4337 account abstraction** as stated in the documentation.
 Therefore, the factory should allow multiple calls to `deploy` with the same parameters to return the existing wallet address instead of reverting.